PDC-support/hpc-intro-retired/_episodes/01-linux.md

 keyboard.
 A background process doesn't have input connected.
 There can only be one foreground at a time (obviously).

-If you add ``&`` right after the command will send the process to background.
+If you add ``&`` right after the command it will send the process to background.
 Example: ``firefox --no-remote &``, and same can be done with any terminal command/function, like ``man pstree &``.
 In the big picture, the ``&`` serves the same role as ``;`` to separate commands, but backgrounds the first and goes straight to the next.

-If you have already running process, you can background with Ctrl-z and then ``bg``.
+If you have a process already running, you can send it to background with Ctrl-z and then
+``bg``.
 Drawback: there is no easy way to redirect the running task output, so if it generates output it covers your screen.